Reed-CompBio/spras/docs/tutorial/intermediate.rst

 parameter setting, as it corresponds to the region where the algorithm most consistently produces similar subnetworks.

+If two or more pathways are equally close to the highest peak of the KDE, SPRAS resolves the tie by:

+-  Choosing the smallest pathway (fewest nodes and edges).
+-  If a tie remains, choosing the first pathway alphabetically by name.

 Ensemble network-based parameter selection
 ------------------------------------------